nexus-js/nexusHub/docs/deploymentInstructions.md

 hyper rmi tatecarson/dice-game
 ```

-I have collected all of the previous commands in a bash script to deploy with one command.
+I have collected all of the previous commands in a bash script to simplify deployment and cleanup.

 #### Deploy